-There will be three examinations.
-The examinations are not cumulative.
-The examinations are in the format of multiple choice.
-Students are expected to take the examinations on the dates indicated on the course syllabus, or as announce in class when there is a change.
-No late papers will be accepted and no make-up examinations will be granted except under extenuating circumstances as determined by the instructor.
+Students are expected to take the quizzes on the dates indicated on the course syllabus, or as announce in class when there is a change.
+No make-up quizzes will be granted except under extenuating circumstances as determined by the instructor.
 The instructor reserves the right to ask for official proof if such situation arises.
-Make-up examinations, if granted, may be in a different format.
+Make-up quizzes, if granted, may be in a different format.